DeMich/automated_backup_task/README.md

   ctrl+o (for save) & ctrl-x (for exit)  &  run (in terminal):

  	source ~/.env_backup_telegram
-  run (in terminal):
+  make file only accesable to you by command (in terminal):

 	chmod 600 ~/.env_backup_telegram

-# setup Rsync
-## backup_config_nas.json
-source path, destination path, backup file location path & backup HHD UUID needs to be placed correctly inside this json file.
-###
-backup HDD UUID will be used to send spin down ( AKA power down) command.
-###
-install hdparm for command
-###
-	need guide for instalment
+#automate monthly backup
 ##nas_share_backup_script.py
-This script will need to be triggered to automate the task.
+download this script.
+Place it in /home/"your username"/scripts/ & don't change the name This script will need to be triggered to automate the task.
 Preferably by cron:

 	crontab -e
+ this will open cron

- 	## 1 1 * * ...
+ 	00 5 1 * * /usr/bin/python3 /home/username/scripts/nas_share_backup_script.py

-this script will use telegram_bot.py for notifications
+at the bottom, paste this rule.
+00=minutes, 5=5AM, 1=first day of the month, *=every month, *=every day of the week